-However, since only 45 countries and autonomous customs areas (mainly, developed countries) are parties of the GPA, the establishment of disciplines for government procurement in EPAs/FTAs is particularly significant if the other country is not a party of the GPA.
+However, since only 46 countries and autonomous customs areas (mainly, developed countries) are parties of the GPA, the establishment of disciplines for government procurement in EPAs/FTAs is particularly significant if the other country is not a party of the GPA.
 Even if the other country is a party of the GPA, it is still meaningful because the disciplines of the GPA can be strengthened through the reduction of the relevant threshold and extension of covered entities.

 Unlike the GATT and the GATS, the GPA has no provisions specifically concerning regional trade agreements.
-The non-discriminatory treatment clause of the GPA (Article IV: 1(b)) provides that each party shall provide to the products, services and suppliers of other parties, "treatment no less favorable than the treatment accorded to products, services and suppliers of any other Party."
-Therefore, if a regional trade agreement between the parties of the GPA promises any treatment which is more favorable than the GPA with respect to the government procurement covered by the GPA, such favorable treatment will be bestowed to all parties of the GPA by virtue of the aforesaid non-discrimination treatment clause.
-In contrast, if provisions on government procurement are contained in a regional trade agreement between the party of the GPA and non-party of the GPA.
+The non-discriminatory treatment clause of the GPA (Article IV: 1(b)) provides that, with respect to any measure regarding covered procurement, each party shall provide to the products, services and suppliers of other parties, "treatment no less favourable than the treatment accorded to products, services and suppliers of any other Party."
+Therefore, if a regional trade agreement between the parties of the GPA promises any treatment which is more favourable than the GPA with respect to the measures regarding the government procurement covered by the GPA, such favourable treatment will be bestowed to all parties-of the GPA by virtue of the aforesaid non-discrimination treatment clause.
+In contrast, if provisions on government procurement are contained in a regional trade agreement between the party of the GPA and non- party of the GPA, the substance of such provisions will not be applied to the relationship with other parties of the GPA.
 This essentially liberalizes the government procurement market which has not yet been subject to the regulation of the GPA.
-It means that Japan can get the market access to the government to give the market access which Japan has already plurilaterally opened under the GPA, unless Japan makes new or additional commitment for liberalization.
+It means that Japan can get the market access to the government procurement in its EPA/FTA partner countries by only making a commitment to give the market access which Japan has already plurilaterally opened under the GPA.